AshishPatilNF/NumberWizardConsole/README.md

 After the correct guess the Game restarts.

-This project was developed for the better understanding of the Basics of Unity Engine and Basics of C#, If statements and functions.
+This project was developed for the better understanding of the Basics of Unity Engine,MonoBehaviour, Start() and Update(), and Basics of C#, If statements and functions.

 This project was developed as a part of the Udemy course "Complete C# Unity Game Developer 2D" under the guidance of Rick Davidson and Ben Tristem.